[ Image Credit solarviews.com ]

 Provide a strong password for restricted local user accounts to run SQL Server services.
 This password does not expire.

 Select whether you want to use Microsoft Update to check for updates and then click Next.
-I strongly recommend to select the update which offers security and important updates for Windows and other products like Microsoft Azure Backup server.
+I strongly recommend selecting the update which offers security and important updates for Windows and other products like the Microsoft Azure Backup server.

 Review the Summary of settings and then click Install.

 The Microsoft Azure Recovery Services (MARS) Agent Setup Wizard will launch (The wizard will check for direct Internet connectivity).
 Click Next.

 Click Install.
 (The wizard checks for prerequisites and installs them if it finds any missing).

 The wizard will install Azure Recovery Services Agent locally on the server.
 Click Next to register this server with Azure Backup vault.

 Provide your Azure Backup Vault credentials that you downloaded from the Azure Portal in order to register this server and then click Next.

 Provide a passphrase minimum of 16-characters used to encrypt the data sent to Azure and provide a location to save this passphrase.
 You can also generate a passphrase by clicking on Generate Passphrase.